FriendlyUser/astro-tech-blog/src/pages/posts/tech/net/review_of_polygot_notebooks.md

 Overall polyglot notebooks can be fairly good for data science, do not recommend using the C# bindings Plotly.NET for data science, and prefer using F# for data science.

+More content like this is available in my book on amazon kdp.

 [![C# Programming](https://m.media-amazon.com/images/I/414HUhz-9gL.jpg)](https://www.amazon.com/dp/B0BY18F7HB)